Ochre (musician)

-Ochre is the stage name of English electronic musician Christopher Leary.
+Ochre is the stage name of English electronic musician Christopher Scott Leary.
 The name "Ochre" was originally adopted as the title for Leary's academic work while studying audio production at Newcastle College, as a variation of "Oaker", being the name of a street in Manchester where Leary spent his early childhood.
 He currently resides in The Hague.
 Leary also holds a Master's degree in music.

 Ochre has had his music licensed for use in computer games, such as Sony's LittleBigPlanet 2, Psyonix's Whizzle, and Euclidean Crisis.
 Leary has also composed music for the animated documentary Centrefold, and has produced music for commercial projects by Google, Skoda, and Orange.